 15 SMART Goals Examples for Kids

 Setting goals and following through with them can be especially difficult for kids because their mindset is not set on the future like it is for us as adults.
 Children can be easily distracted from focusing on working toward their goals because it’s difficult for them to recognize the impact that their actions of today may have on tomorrow.

-When kids develop the skill of setting SMART goals, it gives them a confidence boost and offers a sense of purpose as they make progress toward their accomplishments.
+When kids develop the skill of setting SMART goals, it boosts their confidence and offers a sense of purpose as they progress toward their accomplishments.
 Setting SMART goals also helps children focus and make positive choices about their future.
-Finally, following the SMART goal method can help keep kids motivated to achieve whatever they’re aiming for as they hit their smaller milestones along the way.
+Finally, following the SMART goal method can help keep kids motivated to achieve whatever they aim for as they hit their smaller milestones.

 One thing to keep in mind when teaching your children how to set SMART goals is to make sure that you’re allowing them to set their own goals.
-You want your child to be intrinsically motivated and have a true desire to reach their goal, so while you can help him or her brainstorm and consider some things they want for their future, it’s important to ultimately allow them to make that choice.
-This will also allow them to have a sense of ownership over their subsequent actions that they take to be successful.
+You want your child to be intrinsically motivated and have a true desire to reach their goal, so while you can help him or her brainstorm and consider some things they want for their future, it’s important to allow them to make that choice ultimately.
+This will also allow them to have a sense of ownership over their subsequent actions to be successful.

-(But if your child is still too young to set their own goals, helping toddlers establish a good morning routine is a good start to developing good habits.)
+(But if your child is still too young to set goals, helping toddlers establish a good morning routine is a good start to developing good habits.)

-Now that we know why we want to teach kids how to set SMART goals, let’s look at some examples.
-If you find an example that you believe your child could relate to, you can use it as a framework and alter the details accordingly.
+Now that we know why we want to teach kids to set SMART goals, let’s look at some examples.
+If you find an example your child could relate to, you can use it as a framework and alter the details accordingly.

+15 SMART Goals Examples for Kids